BraedenCu/BraedenCu/README.md

 ### Hi there 👋

-I am currently a student developer attending the Illinois Mathematics and Science Academy
+My name is Braeden, a student developer attending the Illinois Mathematics and Science Academy.
+My background is in IoT, robotics (namely ros-based), and AI

+- 📫 How to reach me: braedencullen120@gmail.com

 <!--
 **BraedenCu/BraedenCu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.